BGCG/project1/README.md

 **Navigation menu:**

 * Each page contains a navigation menu in a intuitive place (top right hand corner of the page) and when you hover over the links they turn from black to gray.
-The active page will also be underline so the user knows which page they are on.
+* In the navigation bar, the active page will also be underline so the user knows which page they are on.

 ![Screenshot-of-navigation](assets/images/navbar.png)

 **Homepage:**

 * The home page with a decorative image of a view of Edinburgh skyline looking down on the Princes street with a div element placed over containing text stating reasons to visit Edinburgh and an introduction to what the site can offer.
-*When you scroll down the page there is a welcome video of Edinburgh from youtube that gives a taster of what Edinburgh can offer.
+* When you scroll down the page there is a welcome video of Edinburgh from youtube that gives a taster of what Edinburgh can offer.

 ![Screenshot-of-homepage](assets/images/homepage.png)
 ![Screenshot-of-welcome-video](assets/images/video.png)